lol-qwop/lol-qwop/README.md

 >wtf
 >
-> -- eddyb on the #rust IRC channel
+> -- eddyb on the #rust-offtopic IRC channel